I love taking old clothes and revamping them. I recently took one of my husbands old buttonups and made it into a skirt! Here’s what you need:

 9. Now we need to gather the shirt to match the size of the waistband.
 Sew 2 gathering stitches, then gather shirt to size of waistband.

-10. Pin the waistband to the skirt leaving a whole open close to the side seam.
-Be sure to leave the whole open opposite the side you secured the elastic.
+10. Pin the waistband to the skirt leaving a hole open close to the side seam.
+Be sure to leave the hole open opposite the side you secured the elastic.